stgm/scientific-programming-1/30 Movement/32 Dot/10 Stip.md

 # Spiral

 Write a program that animates a spiraling dot using `matplotlib`.
-The dot spins with a specific angular velocity around and with each step in time not only changes angle, but also decreases its radius until it eventually arrives exactly in the centre:
+The dot spins with a specific angular velocity around and with each step in time not only changes angle, but also decreases its radius until it eventually arrives exactly in the center:

 ![](AnimationInspiral.gif)